wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 Simplicity depends on the target audience and their point of view over the solution.
 Lets take for instance the Blackbirds as seen by:

-- **Pilots**: its simple to handle as they already know other aircrafts and the controls are at the same position.
+- **Pilots**: its simple to handle as they already know other aircraft and the controls are at the same position.
 - **Mechanic engineers**: simple to fix as the tools required are commonplace and its intuitive to access certain parts of the engine that often require repair.
 - **Aeronautical engineers**: simple design considering their domain knowledge, good schematics and well-written documentation.
 - **Farmers**: an absolute black box, the utmost complexity they've ever seen.
 No idea about how it works or any of that _Mach_ talk.